bschlintz/spfx-pagenavigation/README.md

 # Page Navigation Web Part
 ## Summary
 SharePoint Framework custom web part which provides page-level navigation with the links stored in a SharePoint list that is provisioned during app installation.
-Supports up to 4 levels of link hierarchy.

 ![Page Navigation Overview Screenshot](./images/page-nav-overview.png)

+## Features
+- Up to 4 levels of hierarchical links.
+- Navigation editor to add, edit, remove, reorder, promote, and demote links.
+- Data stored in a SharePoint list named `Page Navigation` which is provisioned on the site during app installation.
+- `Edit` button on the web part is security trimmed to users who have permission to edit items in the `Page Navigation` list.
+- 1:1 relationship between pages and list items in the `Page Navigation` list.
+  - Links are stored as JSON in the `NavigationData` field.
+  - Relationship between list item and page is established through the `PageUrl` field containing the server-relative path.
+  - List item `Title` field is displayed in the web part as the primary heading.
+  - __One__ `Page Navigation` web part is allowed per page.

-## Used SharePoint Framework Version
+### Used SharePoint Framework Version
 ![version](https://img.shields.io/badge/version-1.11-green.svg)

 ## Setup Instructions